vahidAK/PatMat/README.md

                         Path to the WhatsHap block file file.
 This file can becreated using whatshap stats command.
-File must beconverted to a bed format with chromosome start end in the first three columns.
+File must beconverted to a bed format with chromosome start end in the first three columns (First row must be header).
                         If no block file is given then the assumption is that the last part after : sign in the 10th column is the phase set (PS) name and blocks will be calculated internaly.
   --black_list BLACK_LIST, -bl BLACK_LIST
                         List of regions to ignore ther strand-seq phasedcstatus three first columns must be chromosome